beacon-biosignals/StandardizedPredictors.jl/docs/src/index.md

 ## Centering

-Let's consider a (slightly) synthetic dataset of weights for boys and girls of different ages, with predictors `age` (continuous, from 13 to 20) and `sex`, and `weight` in pounds.
-The weights are based loosely on the medians from the [CDC growth charts](https://www.cdc.gov/growthcharts/html_charts/wtage.htm), which show that the median boys and girls both start off around 100 pounds at age 13, but by age 20 the median male weights 155 pounds while the median girl weighs around 125 pounds.
+Let's consider a (slightly) synthetic dataset of weights for adolescents of different ages, with predictors `age` (continuous, from 13 to 20) and `sex`, and `weight` in pounds.
+The weights are based loosely on the medians from the [CDC growth charts](https://www.cdc.gov/growthcharts/html_charts/wtage.htm), which show that the median male and female both start off around 100 pounds at age 13, but by age 20 the median male weighs around 155 pounds while the median female weighs around 125 pounds.

 ```jldoctest centering
 julia> using StandardizedPredictors, DataFrames, StatsModels, GLM